plibin-vub/OSSEC-mini-project/Readme.md

-to create the PDF: latexmk
+to create the PDF: latexmk  -pdf mini-project.tex